Sky Express Bus Info

 - Cited 13 times in April and May; 46 citations in last two years

 - Worse than 86% of bus and truck companies for driver fatigue; Worse than 99.7% for driver fitness

 - 14 times for non-English speaking drivers

 - US DOT Federal Motor Carrier Safety Administration

-The SkyExpress bus swerved off northbound Interstate 95, hit an embankment and flipped just before 5 a.m. about 30 miles north of Richmond.
-Fifty-four people were taken to area hospitals and treated for minor to severe injuries.
+A SkyExpress bus headed to New York City swerved off northbound Interstate 95 early Tuesday, hit an embankment and overturned about 30 miles north of Richmond.

 The company offered its condolences to the families of the four women killed and said it would cooperate fully in the investigation.

-"This is the first serious accident" involving SkyExpress buses, the company said in a statement released through its media liaison, Gail Parenteau.
+"This is the first serious accident" involving SkyExpress buses, the company said in a statement.
 "The bus driver has never before been involved in an accident."

-Its drivers have been cited for 17 unsafe-driving violations, including eight for speeding, since 2009.
-That gives it worse marks than nearly 63 percent of comparable transportation companies in the agency's unsafe-driving category, which is separate from driver fatigue.
+The company's drivers have been cited for 17 unsafe-driving violations, including eight for speeding, since 2009, according to a report by the Federal Motor Carrier Safety Administration.
+It received a 62.9 percent rating, meaning it performed worse than nearly 63 percent of comparable transportation companies.

 "To drive any commercial vehicle in the United States, you have to have English proficiency," Jasny said.
 "You don't have to be fluent but you need to be able to communicate with passengers and law enforcement and understand signs on the highway."